 Country & Western music derives from the Appalachian mountain settlements by Scotch-Irish immigrants, who brought "border ballads" from the old country.

-General alienation from political processes, knowledge of Constitutional processes; tendency to conspiracy theories (Jews, witches, whoever).
+Political attitudes: General alienation from political processes, Indifference to Constitutional processes; tendency to conspiracy theories (Jews, witches, liberals, whoever).

-However, New Deal (including Social Security) was largely limited to whites, especially in South.
+However, New Deal (including Social Security) was largely limited to whites, especially in the South.

-When Civil Rights Bills and War on Poverty in 1960s extended governmental assistance and legal equality to minorities, esp.
-African Americans, white working class revolted against government, started voting for Republicans, small government, tax cuts for wealthy people, and deregulation of banks and finance.
+When 1960s Civil Rights Bills and the War on Poverty extended governmental assistance and legal protections to minorities, esp.
+African Americans, white working class revolted against government, started voting for small government, tax cuts for wealthy people, deregulation of banks and finance, and against environmental protection.